trimstray/mkchain/README.md

 ## Result/output

-**Sslmerge** displays a lot of useful information on the output:
+At the end of the standard output a lot of useful information is displayed:

 - **chain generated correctly**

-  Means that the creation of the correct certificate chain has been **completed successfully**.
+  Means that the correct certificate chain has been **generated successfully**.
 In addition, this means that all required certificates have been found.

 - **not found root certificate**

   The chain was **generated correctly** but it does **not contain the root certificate**.

   The use of root certificates is not a good practice.
 They serve no purpose (clients will always ignore them) and they incur a slight performance (latency) penalty because they increase the size of the SSL handshake.